bcgov/data-publication/pages/dps_bcdc_w_webservice_api.md

 **Resource Type\***: Is the type of resource.

++ This field is being reviewed to determine if still provides value.
-+ for Applications this may not be applicable and thus choose "Not Applicable".
++ For WebServices this may not be applicable or choose "Service".

 **Resource Access Method\***: Describes how the end-user can access the application.